GaloisInc/mir-json/doc/dev/rust-upgrade.md

     After applying all the existing patches, there may still be some `crux-mir` test failures.
 This may mean that new patches are needed.
-Add new patches to the bottom of `Patches.md` following the existing format.
+Add new patches to the bottom of `Patches.md`, or next to a related patch if one exists, following the existing format.
 For each new patch, make sure there is a `crux-mir` test that tests the feature it's patching for.
 If the need for the new patch was only incidentally revealed by the failure of a `crux-mir` test case that was mainly testing a different thing, it's best to make a new `crux-mir` test for the patched feature specifically, so that even if in the future the patch becomes unnecessary for the original test case to work, the patch is still tested.

     Creating new patches, or re-doing existing patches, might require changes on the `crucible-mir` side.
 Commit on your `crucible` branch as you make those